orbis00/android_sdk/Readme.md

 #####To integrate Firebase in your App [Click here](https://firebase.google.com/docs/cloud-messaging)

-There are few events which are required to be sent to Wigzo in order to show you the correct information about the campaigns triggered from Wigzo Dashboard.
+There are few events which are required to be sent to mkt in order to show you the correct information about the campaigns triggered from mkt Dashboard.

-First you need to map FCM token with Wigzo and then register the token.
+First you need to map FCM token with mkt and then register the token.

 ####Map FCM
-To map FCM with Wigzo, create an instance of FCMMapper class with the FCM token and push it.
-Wigzo is required to be notiofied about the token every time the token is generated.
+To map FCM with mkt, create an instance of FCMMapper class with the FCM token and push it. mkt is required to be notiofied about the token every time the token is generated.

 ####Register FCM
-To Register FCM with Wigzo, create an instance of FCMRegister class with the FCM token and push it.
+To Register FCM with mkt, create an instance of FCMRegister class with the FCM token and push it.
 This step also is mandatory whenever a new token is generated.

 >***Note***: Map FCM and Register FCM both are required when a new token is generated.
 Also Map FCM should happen before registering.